verysoftwares/COSMOCOM/README.md

 ## Design

 Thematically, this mod explores the evolution of personal computing from the DOS era to 2025, with a branching plot told through silly characters and their questlines.
 Given that I'm starting with a full game and all its assets to leverage, there are quite a few new mechanics I can bring to the table.
-No spoilers yet, but you can expect a late November release.
+No spoilers yet, but it's now December and Level 1 is playable at the [verysoftwares](https://verysoftwares.itch.io/cosmos-computer-adventure) itch page.

 ## Implementation